Heather Reckless

 Jaime Catherine Chambers (born February 26, 2000), better known by the ring name Heather Reckless, is an American professional wrestler.
-She is signed to Total Nonstop Action Wrestling (TNA), where she performs under the ring name Heather by Elegance and is a former TNA Knockouts World Tag Team Champion.
+She is signed to Total Nonstop Action Wrestling (TNA), where she performs under the ring name Heather by Elegance as a member of The Elegance Brand.
+She is a former TNA Knockouts World Tag Team Champion with stablemate M By Elegance.

 Professional wrestling career

 Early career (2019–2024)

 Reckless made her debut on January 26, 2019 and has wrestled as enhancement talent for AEW and Ring of Honor from 2021 to 2024, and multiple independent promotions such as Zero1USA since.

+Heather made appearances in Juggalo Championship Wrestling in 2024, as Heather Reckless, wrestling Christina Marie on the 5th Episode of JCW Lunacy!

 Total Nonstop Action Wrestling (2024–present)

 In September 2024, Reckless signed with Total Nonstop Action Wrestling (TNA), after TNA legend Gail Kim personally offered her a contract.
 Around this time, Ash by Elegance would later begin a partnership with Heather Reckless, after both wrestlers had helped win each other's matches.
 Ash would help give Reckless a makeover, where the latter would be renamed Heather by Elegance and started dressing like Ash.
 At Bound for Glory, Ash and Heather by Elegance would defeat the team of Xia Brookside and Brinley Reece in their tag team debut.
 In November and December, Ash and Heather would trade victories with Dani Luna and Jody Threat in singles matches.
 At Genesis, Ash and Heather challenged Luna and Threat for the TNA Knockouts World Tag Team Championship in a losing effort.

 On March 14, 2025, at Sacrifice, Ash and Heather by Elegance defeated Luna and Threat to become Knockouts World Tag Team Champions.
 That year, Maggie Lee joined them in The Elegance Brand as M by Elegance.
-Heather and M by Elegance lost the tag team titles to The IInspiration (Jessie McKay and Cassie Lee) on the October 2 episode of Impact!.
+Heather and M by Elegance lost the tag team titles to The IInspiration (Jessie McKay and Cassie Lee) on the October 2 episode of Impact!, but regained the titles after defeating The IInspiration on Thursday Night Impact!s AMC debut on January 15, 2026.